 6 Steps for Accessing the Akashic Records

-The search words “access Akashic Records” in Amazon currently returns 14 pages of results — Google returns 416,000 results.
-Dozens of Youtube gurus are soliciting “How to Access Akashic Records” content, along with hypnosis programs claiming to lead listeners straight into the cosmic hallowed halls.
+The search words “access Akashic Records” in a Google search returns 4,270,00000 results.
+Dozens of Youtube gurus are soliciting “How to Access Your Own Akashic Records” content, along with hypnosis programs claiming to lead listeners straight into the cosmic hallowed halls.

 Those who access the records report that seekers may experience meeting guides, angels, and behind-the-scenes players.
 It seems that the galactic library is well staffed.
 Some say that accessing the records is a type of “channeling” — others say they receive information in dreams.

 Again, one might imagine opening a “scroll” of one’s life, but those claiming to have accessed the records report any number of experiences: images of guides, temple environments, or auditory messages or instructions — some report “movies” of past lives.
-After sifting through different accounts of the Akashic Record reports it becomes obvious that everyone has experiences unique to them.
+After sifting through different accounts of the Akashic Record reports it becomes obvious that everyone has an experience that is unique to them.